 LOOK OUT FOR WATER-RELATED DANGER SIGNS

-- Quantity of water: Pay attention to how much water your cat drinks.
+Pay attention to how much water your cat drinks.
 Any deviations in your cat’s habit, such as increased thirst, could indicate early stages of diabetes as well as kidney or liver disease.
-Excessive drinking of water is often a bad sign in cats as the number one killer of cats is kidney disease
+Excessive drinking of water is often a bad sign in cats as the number one killer of cats is kidney disease.

-- Litterbox changes: Assess the size and number of his urine clumps in the litter box.
+Assess the size and number of his urine clumps in the litter box.
 If your cat is drinking his usual amount of water each day, but you do not find any urine clumps in the litter box – or they have shrunk in size – seek prompt veterinary attention.
-It could indicate a blockage in the urethra, a bladder infection or urinary stones or crystals.
-These all can be major medical emergencies and cats are notorious for
+It could indicate a blockage in the urethra, a bladder infection, or urinary stones or crystals.
+These all can be major medical emergencies that should be assessed by a veterinarian right away.

-- Quantity of water: Dogs who start consuming large amounts of water may be developing Cushing’s disease or the onset of diabetes, kidney or liver issues or an infection.
+Dogs who start consuming large amounts of water may be developing Cushing’s disease or the onset of diabetes, kidney or liver issues, or an infection.

-- Changes in urination: Urinary tract infections can be common in dogs.
-If you notice the odor of the urine is different, she is urinating less frequently or is needing to be let out more more often can all be scenarios that merit prompt veterinary attention.
+Urinary tract infections can be common in dogs.
+If you notice the odor of the urine is different, she is urinating less frequently or is needing to be let out more often can all be scenarios that merit prompt veterinary attention.

-On a closing note, water rules when it comes to keeping our cats and dogs healthy.
-Another good practice to keep your pets’ healthy is to incorporate good dental hygiene with your pet’s water intake.
+On a closing note, drinking water is key when it comes to keeping our cats and dogs healthy.
+Another good practice to keep your pets healthy is to incorporate good dental hygiene with your pet’s water intake.
 This can be easily accomplished with a veterinarian-approved drinking water additive.
 Each morning, I add two pumps of Oratene® Enzymatic Brushless Drinking Water Additive into my pets’ main water bowl in the dining room.
 In the past year, my veterinarian has given them all high marks for teeth and gum health.
 Oratene is flavorless and features two patented enzyme systems to battle plaque accumulation and odor-causing bacteria.
-Check it out at www.zymox.com.

 I propose a healthy toast of H20.
 Cheers!

 Arden Moore wears many collars in the pet world.
-She is a best-selling author, master certified pet first aid/CPR instructor, pet behavior consultant, host of the Oh Behave Show on Pet Life Radio and happy pet parent to a Furry Brady Bunch in Dallas.
-Learn more at www.ardenmoore.com.
+She is a best-selling author, master certified pet first aid/CPR instructor, pet behavior consultant, host of the Oh Behave Show on Pet Life Radio, and happy pet parent to a Furry Brady Bunch in Dallas.